CRAFT PD Series โ€” Unlocking AI & IoT for K-12 STEM

 • Digital toolkit PDF — One downloadable document per session

-• Customized lesson — NGSS-aligned template personalized during the session
+• Customized lesson — STEM template aligned to the standards frameworks of your choice (CSTA, NGSS, CCSS Math/ELA, ISTE, and more), personalized during the session